Move Illinois: The Illinois Tollway Driving the Future

 - Building the new, all-electronic Elgin O'Hare Western Access Project;

-- Planning studies for the Illinois Route 53/120 Project and other emerging projects.
+- Planning studies for emerging projects.

 Move Illinois will improve mobility, relieve congestion, reduce pollution and link economies across Northern Illinois.